raminmh/CfC/README.md

 ## Requirements

-- Python3.6 or newer
+- Python 3.7 or newer
 - Tensorflow 2.4 or newer
-- Pytorch
+- Pandas
 - Numpy

 For a fresh anaconda environment with the required dependencies: